bootdotdev/blog/content/education/vibe-coding-hell.md

 ---
-title: "I'm in Vibe Code Hell"
+title: "I'm in Vibe Coding Hell"
 author: lane
 date: "2025-10-10"
 categories:
   - "education"
 images:
   - /img/800/vibecodehell.png.webp
+aliases:
+  - /education/vibe-code-hell/
 ---

 When I started thinking about the problems with coding education in 2019, "tutorial hell" was enemy number one.
 You'd know you were living in it if you: